Huegoxaga/notes/visualization/unity.md

 - `UnityEngine` contains the following classes/sub-namespaces
 - Objects decleare as public or begin with `[SerializeField]` will be exposed in the inspector window
   - To establish a connection, drag object from Hierarchy window on to exposed component in the inspector window
+- Some scripts require components.
+If the components aren’t found on the GameObject, they’ll be added automatically

 #### [MonoBehaviour](https://docs.unity3d.com/ScriptReference/MonoBehaviour.html)